Our mission is women leaders enabling women leaders.

-Barbara Cail, the founding President of CEW, says: ‘We grew from the delight of having a peer group.’
+Barbara Cail AO, the founding President of CEW, says: ‘We grew from the delight of having a peer group.’

-It began with the international Women Chiefs of Enterprise approaching Barbara Cail, then the publisher of Portfolio magazine, to set up a NSW Branch.
+It began with the international Women Chiefs of Enterprise approaching Barbara Cail AO, then the publisher of Portfolio magazine, to set up a NSW Branch.
 ‘I used a very idiosyncratic process.
 I selected a group of 18 women, organised a dinner and proposed we set up a women’s group.

-Wendy McCarthy, another founding member, describes the original annual scholarship as ‘an important way for letting some women’s dreams come true about being something that they dreamt about but didn’t think they could ever be’.
+Wendy McCarthy AO, another founding member, describes the original annual scholarship as “about being something they dreamt about but didn’t think they could ever be.”

 During the 1980s and 1990s CEW held a series of boardroom lunches which hosted captains of industry such a Bob Joss as guest speakers.
 These events were instrumental in CEW gaining prominence as a group of powerful women leaders.